-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Joey Pielucci, student assistant and this year's recipient of the Ronald C. and Elizabeth-Ann Purcell International Guitar Research Archives Fellowship.
 Joey is a senior majoring in Guitar Performance.

 The International Guitar Research Archives consists of many books and periodicals donated from the personal collections of various figures in the guitar community.
 Much of this material focuses on the history of important players and composers of the instrument.
 An interesting topic that is sometimes overlooked is the history of the actual instrument itself, especially when it was created, how it changed over time, and who its builders were.
 With a focus on this history, we look to three important resources, The Development of the Modern Guitar by John Huber, Classic Guitar Construction by Irving Sloane, and Guitars Through the Ages by James Westbrook.

 By the eighteenth century plucked instruments like the five-course (double stringed) guitar, Spanish vihuela, and lute had been common in Europe for centuries.
 It is believed that the earliest six-string guitar was made by Gaetano Vinaccia, a member of the family of Italian luthiers about 1779.
 Over time, advancements in tuning, music notation, and construction techniques became standardized across Europe, creating the basic template on which guitars were designed and built.
 Although there remain many differences of opinion among guitar makers, certain principles have remained unchanged, and the modern classical guitar is functionally the same instrument that it has been since its earliest days.